 The reason many people are wondering how to make CBD oil is based on its versatility and the ways it can be used throughout daily routines.
 Surprisingly, CBD has been part of cultures for hundreds of years, even if it is only now becoming viral among bigger populations.
 Indigenous communities handled hemp throughout their lives for various solutions: to control weeds, to sanitize water, to make clothing, and other uses.
 Today, more people turn to CBD oil for some of its help in making modern living easier like supporting recovery from exercise-induced inflammation or maintaining focus for an important project, to name a few.

 How to make CBD oil

 The actual process of making CBD oil is one that’s been crafted and cultivated for centuries.
-At Charlotte’s Web, it is a journey we have perfected since 2011, when a family of seven brothers—Joel, Jesse, Jon, Jordan, Jared, Josh, and Austin Stanley—developed a high-quality blend of CBD that features other beneficial phytocompounds.
+At Charlotte’s Web, it is a journey we have perfected since 2011 when our founders developed a high-quality blend of CBD that features other beneficial phytocompounds.
 At that time, something that set us apart was our ability to make a high-quality extract from plants we grew and harvested ourselves.
-Each step within our process—from seed to bottle—is still overseen by quality standards put in place by the Stanley's and is quality-tested and assured each step of the way.
+Each step within our process—from seed to bottle—is still overseen by quality standards put in place by our founders and is quality-tested and assured each step of the way.